weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 - Create Weaviate Volumes, where each volume has a different AccessPoint for VolumeHandle(as mentioned above).
 - Deploy Weaviate.

-The below is an example of a PV for `weaviate-0` Pod:
+This code is an example of a PV for `weaviate-0` Pod:

 ```yaml
 apiVersion: v1